Student Developmental Level -Adolescent Education Grades 7-12

 - curriculum development in the secondary school

 Six semester hours (s.h.) must focus exclusively on secondary education.
-If you have a NYS electronic College Recommendation that appears in your TEACH account for either a Literacy 5-12 or for a secondary academic subjects certificate, you will have met the requirement.
+If you have a NYS electronic College Recommendation that appears in your TEACH account for either a Literacy 5-12 or for an initial or professional secondary academic subject certificate, you will have met the requirement.

 Unacceptable courses include those that focus on: